 In an organization, only a handful number of employees are well versed with good security practices and how they should be ideally followed.
 Most of the employees only have a basic understanding, and we have seen this so often that uneducated employees fail to identify the security risks.
-Training sessions must be organized regularly for all the employees so that they can quickly spot vulnerabilities and report it to the internal security team.
+Training sessions must be organized regularly for all the employees so that they can quickly spot vulnerabilities and report them to the internal security team.

 Introduce a Bounty or Hall of Fame (HOF) Program

 One of the best ways to get feedback from the security community regarding issues in your web applications is to either introduce a bounty program or a hall of fame program.
 Even if you employ highly qualified security experts or security testing vendors, there are always chances that they may miss a potential risk or vulnerability.
-Bounty programs and HOF recognitions encourage security researchers to find security risks and report it to the concerned organization.
+Bounty programs and HOF recognitions encourage security researchers to find security risks and report them to the concerned organization.